Lost Generation: In later life

-In the West, the Lost Generation tended to reach the end of their working lives around the 1950s and '60s.
-For those members of the cohort who had fought in World War I, their military service was frequently viewed as a defining moment in their lives even many years later.
+In the West, the Lost Generation tended to reach the end of their working lives around the 1950s and 1960s.
+For those members of the cohort who had fought in World War I, their military service frequently was viewed as a defining moment in their lives even many years later.
 Retirement notices of this era often included information on a man's service in the First World War.

-Though there were slight differences between individual countries and from one year to the next, the average life expectancy in the developed world during the 1950s, '60s and early '70s was typically around seventy years old.
+Though there were slight differences between individual countries and from one year to the next, the average life expectancy in the developed world during the 1950s, 1960s and early 1970s was typically around seventy years old.
 However, some members of the Lost Generation outlived the norm by several decades.
 Nabi Tajima, the last surviving person known to have been born in the 19th century, died in 2018.
 The final remaining veteran to have served in World War I in any capacity was Florence Green, who died in 2012, while Claude Choules, the last veteran to have been involved in combat, had died the previous year.
 However, these individuals were born in 1902 and 1901 respectively, putting them outside the usual birth years for the Lost Generation.